 That which fills its period and place is equal to any.

 I began to see what Schöberlein meant by “underlying numerical logic behind the poet’s verse.”
 In the excerpt above, Whitman sprinkles mathematical terms and concepts into a moving declaration of human diversity and dignity.
-Whitman reclaims words associated with numbers (“clock,” “moment,” “eternity,” “trillions,” “one”) and computational comparisons (“greater,” “smaller,” “equal”) on behalf of expansive humanistic wonder, even democracy itself.
+Whitman reclaims words associated with numbers (“clock,” “moment,” “eternity,” “trillions,” “one”) and computational comparisons (“greater,” “smaller,” “equal”) on behalf of expansive humanistic wonder, and even democracy itself.

 It must have been challenging for Mr. Whitman the math teacher to limit his thinking to a single discipline.
 Perhaps that is why he turned to poetry.
 At its best, the humanities embraces numbers as enthusiastically as letters.
 It is a lesson that schools today would be right learn, and teach accordingly.